 - 1. APIs are proper products, just like any other kind of software.
 You're "selling" them in the same manner, and all the principles of product management are fully applicable to them.
 It's quite doubtful you would be able to develop APIs well unless you conducted proper market research, learned customers' needs, and studied competitors, supply, and demand. - 2.
 Still, APIs are quite special products.
-You're selling the possibility to make some actions programmatically by writing code, and this fact puts some restrictions on product management.
+You're selling a possibility to make some actions programmatically by writing code, and this fact puts some restrictions on product management.

-To properly develop the API product, you must be able to answer exactly this question: why would your customers prefer making some actions programmatically?
+To properly develop the API product, you must be able to answer exactly this question: why your customers would prefer making some actions programmatically.
 It's not an idle question: out of this book's author's experience, the product owners' lack of expertise in working with APIs exactly is the largest problem of API product development.

-End users interact with your API indirectly, through applications built upon it by software engineers acting on behalf of some company (and sometimes there is more than one engineer in between you and an end user).
+End users don't interact with your API directly but through the application built upon it by software engineers acting on behalf of some company (and sometimes there is more than one engineer in between you and an end user).
 From this point of view, the API's target audience resembles a Maslow-like pyramid: